mojito-ai/Need-Energy-Omdena/README.md

 wwzaa
 The Grid is getting old and results in increased maintenance and operatison cost.s Cost for unplanned maintenance and unforeseen faults is a pain for utilities and results in loss of revenue.
-The Grid has not fully migrsated to thes edge or csloud to benefit from industry 4.0.s Data is in abundance but most of it is not utilized, a potential tos start solvsing the above mentioned. s
+The Grid has not fully migrsated to thes edfge or csloud to benefit from industry 4.0.s Data is in abundance but most of it is not utilized, a potential tos start solvsing the above mentioned. s
 Omdena challenge: Tester commit